kahara/moxon/README.md

 suitable adjustments and hooks.
 Same stuff should work as the insulators between the radiator and the reflector.
 A spare 1:1 balun I already have from the old half-wave dipole.

+*As an added bonus*, by leaving a little extra length in them, it should be possible to use the spreaders for setting up a wire [Yagi](https://en.wikipedia.org/wiki/Yagi%E2%80%93Uda_antenna), of several elements, for the 2-meter band (by rotating the horizontal plane 90°).

 ~~The only bit that is more "elaborate" is the centerpiece that joins the mast and the spreaders.
 Initial idea was/is to 3d print a mock-up of the centerpiece, something robust enough to support the spreader's weight, so that the antenna could be tested in "ideal" conditions.
 Then